Warhead980/Bicycle-mode/README.md

 # Bicycle-mode
-Prediction Model of Bicycle mode choice model using Decision trees
+Prediction Model for Bicycle mode choice model using Decision trees

 Develop a Bicycle mode choice model using Decision trees based on the data attached.
 Prepare a prediction model (Yes/No) based on socioeconomic characteristics and trip conditions.
 Consider training data as 70% of the given data.